Noncommutative Complex Structures on Quantum Homogeneous Spaces

-If we drop the assumption of faithful flatness, then because of Lemma \ref{ffnnc} we will still have a corresponding framing for every covariant calculus.
-However, we are not guaranteed an equivalence between calculi and ideals.
-This is essentially what is established in Majid's second framing theorem in \cite{Maj}.
-For the special case of the trivial \qhs $G$ (where the faithful flatness condition is trivial), the results of Majid and Hermisson reduce to Woronowicz's celebrated classification of \lc calculi over a Hopf \alg $G$.
-For such a calculus $\Om^1(G)$, we will denote its cotangent space by $\Lambda^1_G$, and call it the {\em space of left-invariant one forms}.
+For the special case of a trivial \qhsn, this result reduces to Woronowicz's celebrated theorem classifying \lc calculi over a Hopf \alg $G$ \cite[Theorem 1.5]{Wor}.
+For such a calculus $\Om^1(G)$, we follow the standard convention of denoting its cotangent space by $\Lambda$, and calling it the {\em space of left-invariant $1$-forms} of the calculus.